wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getgrantong.md

 ---
-title: ont:getgrantong \[POST\]
+title: getgrantong - Ontology
-description: Fetch the amount of granted ONG.
+description: Example code for the getgrantong json-rpc method. Сomplete guide on how to use getgrantong json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters